HumanSignal/label-studio/docs/source/guide/storage.md

 Task data synced from cloud storage is not stored in Label Studio.
 Instead, the data is accessed using a URL.
 You can also secure access to cloud storage using cloud storage credentials.
 For details, see [Secure access to cloud storage](security.html#Secure-access-to-cloud-storage).

+#### Source storage permissions

+* If you enable the "Treat every bucket object as a source file" option in your storage settings, Label Studio backend will require GET permissions to read JSON files and convert them to Label Studio tasks.

+* If you don't enable this option, Label Studio backend will only need LIST permissions and won't download any data from your buckets.

+When your users access labeling, the backend will attempt to resolve URI (e.g., s3://) to URL (https://) links.
+URLs will be returned to the frontend and loaded by the user's browser.
+To load these URLs, the browser will require HEAD and GET permissions from your Cloud Storage.
+The HEAD request is made at the beginning and allows the browser to determine the size of the audio, video, or other files.
+The browser then makes a GET request to retrieve the file body.

 ### Target storage

 When annotators click **Submit** or **Update** while labeling tasks, Label Studio saves annotations in the Label Studio database.